Content Security Policies

 the application level and for individual core modules that require extra configuration.
 Policies can

-areas separately to accommodate different use cases.
+be configured for adminhtml and storefront areas separately to accommodate different use cases.

 Magento also permits configuring unique CSPs for specific pages.